 One of the main benefits of having a diverse group of individuals working on your matters is higher-quality work.
 It opens the door to a more diverse set of ideas and experiences, and thus better analysis, solutions, and processes.
 But how can a legal department measure the effectiveness of diversity and inclusion among the legal teams they engage?

 The solution lies in legal technology.
 Legal operations management platforms with e-Billing capabilities collect data to provide visibility into project budgets, open litigation matters, and staff productivity.
-While e-Billing tools were created to better understand spend, modern solutions like SimpleLegal can simultaneously support a diversity program by tracking gender, race/ethnicity, and veteran status.
+While legal e-Billing systems were created to better understand spend, modern solutions like SimpleLegal can simultaneously support a diversity program by tracking gender, race/ethnicity, and veteran status.

 Holding Law Firms Accountable

-Legal departments are evaluating and reworking outdated billing guidelines to include diversity criteria, making their expectations for how law firms staff their matters known from a project’s onset.
+Legal departments are evaluating and reworking outdated law firm billing guidelines to include diversity criteria, making their expectations for how law firms staff their matters known from a project’s onset.
 Earlier this year, Kim Rivera, General Counsel at Hewlett Packard, announced the company may withhold up to 10 percent of invoiced legal fees if outside law firms don’t meet their diversity standards.